thibaudtalon/AAReST/Mirror/README.md

 - Deform the mirror: A total of 23 piezoletric actuators create off-neutral-axis in-plane strains which yield local bending moments and curvature on the mirror.

 Many auxiliary functions provide low-level actuations and debugging capabilities

+main.c
+- Parsing function to read and acknoledge incoming messages
+- main function initializing the electronics and containing a round-robin loop to check for incoming messages and actuate electrodes